integreat-io/integreat/README.md

 Sets metadata on a source, using the `setMeta` endpoint.
 Returned in the `data` property is whatever the adapter returns.

-The payload should contain the following properties:
+The payload should contain the `source` to get metadata for (the source id), and a `meta` object, with all metadata to set as properties.
-- `source`: The id of the source to store metadata for
-- `key`: The key of the metadata
-- `value`: The value to store

 Example SET_META action:
 ```javascript